whitneyburton/portfolios/students/1606-back/bryan-goss/Module 2.md

 ##There is an I in team

 Setting boundaries is important.
 I would love to live in a world where people were as explicity about their boundaries as the person in the video was describing.
+I will definitely incorporate this into my future DTRs.

 ##CODE Debugging the gender gap

 I joined the conversation of people who want to be contientious of gender issues and take action to improve things.
 We talked about making diversity "everone's job" rather than having a single "diversity champion" on the team.
+The difference between male experiences and female experiences in the tech industry surprised some people, but I have been paying attention to these issues for a while and I am definitely aware of how the industry as a whole can make women feel unwelcome.

 #Professional Development
 ##Finding Opportunities

+The skills in this lesson focused on how to investigate companies and learn what they do and what they're looking for.
+I want to spend some time during intermission week looking at Linkedin, twitter, github and other sources to find out as much about a company or some individuals at those companies as I can.
+When I find an interesting company I should contact someone who works there and ask to talk about what they do and how they like it.

 ##Collaborative Communication